websanco/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-results/custom-filter-examples.md

 # Custom Filter Examples

-The Custom Filter widget is a powerful aid to your efforts to tune Liferay's search, without deploying custom code.
-Some common use cases are presented here to grease the wheels of ingenuity.
+The Custom Filter widget is a powerful aid to your search tuning efforts.
+Without deploying custom code you can exert control over the query sent to the search engine.
+Some common use cases are presented here to help you understand how to approach the Custom Filter widget:

+- Excluding Content from Search Results, based on a field's value
+- Boosting Content in Search Results, based on a field's value or presence

+See [Filtering Search Results](./filtering-search-results.md) for a detailed explanation of the Custom Filter widget.

 ## Excluding Certain Content